trewknowledge/GDPR/README.txt

 Organizations can be fined up to 4% of annual global turnover for breaching GDPR or €20 Million.
 This is the maximum fine that can be imposed for the most serious infringements.

-There is a tiered approach to the fines whereby a company can be fined 2% for not having their records in order (Article 28), not notifying the supervising authority and Data User about a security breach or for investigating and assessing the breach.
+There is a tiered approach to the fines whereby a company can be fined 2% for not having their records in order (Article 28), not notifying the supervising authority and Data Subject about a security breach or for investigating and assessing the breach.

 = Am I compliant just by activating this plugin? =